Gay Talese: Early life and education

+Talese, who is of Italian heritage, was born in Ocean City, New Jersey.
+His father, Joseph Talese, was a tailor who had emigrated to the United States in 1922 from Maida, a small town in the province of Catanzaro, in the region of Calabria in southern Italy.
+His mother, the former Catherine DePaolo, was born in Brooklyn to parents who had emigrated from the same area in southern Italy, and worked as a buyer for a Brooklyn department store.
+At school as a child, Talese wore hand-crafted suits from his father's shop which, he later speculated in his memoir, Origins of a Nonfiction Writer (1996), caused him to seem older than his classmates.
+Talese recounted his early years in his book Unto the Sons.

-Born in Ocean City, New Jersey, the son of Italian immigrant parents, Talese graduated from Ocean City High School in 1949.
+Talese graduated from Ocean City High School in 1949.
+Screenwriter and author Nicholas Pileggi is his first cousin.

 Talese's entry into writing was entirely coincidental and an unintentional consequence of his attempt as a high school sophomore to gain more playing time on the baseball team.
 The assistant coach had the duty of telephoning in the chronicle of each game to the local newspaper and when he complained he was too busy to do it properly, the head coach gave Talese the duty.
 As he recalls in his 1996 memoiristic essay "Origins of a Nonfiction Writer":

 On the mistaken assumption that relieving the athletic department of its press duties would gain me the gratitude of the coach and get me more playing time, I took the job and even embellished it by using my typing skills to compose my own account of the games rather than merely relaying the information to the newspapers by telephone.

 After only seven sports articles, Talese was given his own column for the weekly Ocean City Sentinel-Ledger in Ocean City.
 By the time he left for college in September 1949, he had written some 311 stories and columns for the Sentinel-Ledger.